Extended Stochastic Block Models with Application to Criminal Networks: Discussion and future research directions

-The present work offers many future directions of research.
-For example, the highly general and modular structure of \textsc{esbm}s motivates application to modern real--world networks beyond criminal ones, and facilitates extensions to directed, bipartite and weighted networks.
-To address this goal, it is sufficient to substitute the beta--binomial likelihood in \eqref{eq_marg_lhd} with suitable ones, such as gamma--Poisson for count edges and Gaussian--Gaussian for continuous ones.
-Other types of suspect attributes beyond categorical ones can also be easily included leveraging the default choices suggested by \cite{muller2011product} for $ p(\cdot) $ in \eqref{eq_ppmX} under continuous, ordinal and count--type attributes.
+The present work offers also many future directions of research.
+For example, the highly general and modular structure of \textsc{esbm}s motivates application to modern real-world networks beyond criminal ones, and facilitates extensions to directed, bipartite and weighted networks.
+To address this goal, it is sufficient to substitute the beta-binomial likelihood in \eqref{eq_marg_lhd} with suitable ones, such as gamma-Poisson for count edges and Gaussian--Gaussian for continuous ones.
+Other types of suspect attributes beyond categorical ones can also be easily included leveraging the default choices suggested by \cite{muller2011product} for $ p(\cdot) $ in \eqref{eq_ppmX} under continuous, ordinal and count-type attributes.
 Additional applications to other criminal networks and further extensions to alternative representations, such as the mixed membership \textsc{sbm} \citep{air_2008,ranciati2020} and degree corrected \textsc{sbm} \citep{karrer2011}, are also worthy of exploration.
-Despite the relevance of such constructions, we emphasize that in all the empirical studies in Sections~\ref{sec_4} and \ref{sec_5}, state--of--the--art model selection criteria \citep{chen2018,li2020network} provided support in favor of \textsc{sbm} rather than its degree corrected version.
-Moreover, while \textsc{esbm} preserves interpretability and parsimony by avoiding mixed membership structures, it still allows quantification of uncertainty in the degree of affiliation to different groups via formal inference on the posterior similarity matrix and on the credible bounds.
+Despite the relevance of such constructions, we shall emphasize that while \textsc{esbm} preserves interpretability and parsimony by avoiding mixed membership structures, it still allows quantification of uncertainty in the degree of affiliation to different groups via formal inference on the posterior similarity matrix and on the credible bounds.
+Finally, although studying the coverage properties of the credible balls presented in Section~\ref{sec_3.2} is still an ongoing area of research that goes beyond the scope of the present article \citep{wade2018}, it would be of interest to empirically check such properties within the \textsc{esbm} context.